gbibeaul/avalotto/readme.md

 ### Install

+---

 Running `yarn` from the root of the project will install all of the project's dependencies.
+If using yarn, you'll want to `yarn set version berry` first.

 ### Deploying and running apps

+---

-Whether node, browser, or blockchain, most apps will need to be running locally or deployed
+Whether node, browser, or blockchain, most apps will need to be running locally or deployed.
+The frontend apps are running on [Vercel](https://vercel.com/) and [Supabase](https://supabase.com/)and the smart contracts are accessible via the MetaMask RPC provider.

-### Vercel apps
+### Frontend apps on Vercel + Supabase

+---

 Vercel apps may expect a config consisting of address and URLs for service layers.
-In the case of the gamble app, you'll need to copy `apps/gamble/.env.example` to `apps/gamble/.env` (git-ignored) and edit some of the secrets.
+In the case of the gamble app, you'll need to copy `apps/gamble/.env.example` to `apps/gamble/.env` (git-ignored) and edit some of the secrets, for Supabase and gmail.
 Please ask a project lead for the secrets.

 ### Run the Frontend against Fuji testnet